json-ld/scrawl.js/README.md

 ## Wrapping bash scripts

 If you're on a machine that has bash available, there are a couple useful tools in the `scripts/` folder.
-To configure them, copy the `publishing.cfg.example` to `publishing.cfg`, make your changes, and then run the scripts (which wrap the node code).
+To configure them, copy the `publishing.example.cfg` to `publishing.cfg`, make your changes, and then run the scripts (which wrap the node code).